marvinknapp/marvinknapp.github.io/_pages/about.md

 |:--:|
 | *This was my home for five interesting and exiting weeks.* |

-In 2022, we conducted a field campaign in Poland, where coal mining causes a large fraction of the European methane emissions.
-Although studied extensively in the past, methane emissions from coal mine ventilation are still badly constrained and understood due to complexity of the causes.
-We were first to deploy an imaging spectrometer in the vicinity of a coal shaft, and I could show that it is possible to observe emission dynamics on minute-scales by plume imaging.
-These information are crucial to understand the meaning of snapshot-images from airborne instruments and the images alone provide important information on the sources, e.g. the effective atmospheric entry height of methane for climate models.
+In 2022, we conducted a field campaign in Poland, where coal mining causes a significant fraction of European methane emissions.
+Although studied extensively in the past, methane emissions from coal mine ventilation still need to be better constrained and understood due to the complexity of the causes.
+We were the first to deploy an imaging spectrometer in the vicinity of a coal shaft, and I could show that it is possible to observe emission dynamics on minute scales by plume imaging.
+This information is crucial to understanding the meaning of snapshot images from airborne instruments.
+Furthermore, repeatedly taken images alone provide important information on the sources, e.g., the effective atmospheric emission height of methane for climate models.

 | <img src='/images/fig1_instruments.png'> |
 |:--:|